 The key is to ensure that muscle protein synthesis exceeds the rate at which muscle protein is broken down (otherwise known as anabolism).
 To do this, we need only consume sufficient amounts of protein after we work out, which gives us a vital source of the amino acids needed to build and repair torn and damaged muscle.
 Source

 But how much to eat?
 Thankfully, a number of tests have been conducted over the years to identify the precise levels of protein needed to shift the balance.
 A number of studies have found that consuming 40g of protein post-workout on average seem to be linked with that all-important anabolic response from the muscles.
 Those looking for a more precise and tailored estimate can follow the advice offered by the International Society of Sports Nutrition, who recommend consuming 0.14-0.23g of protein per pound of bodyweight very soon after a workout.
 Source

-Although many of us make it a habit to cut back on carbohydrates as much as possible, regular exercise routines demand that we keep our intake steady, especially when engaging in tiring endurance training (such as running, cycling, etc) This is because these forms of exercise result in our glycogen stores being depleted; failing to restore these in a timely manner will result in high levels of exhaustion and a slower return to full fitness.
+Many of us make it a habit to cut back on carbohydrates as much as possible, but regular exercise routines demand that we keep our intake steady, especially when engaging in tiring endurance training such as running or cycling.
+This is because these forms of exercise result in our glycogen stores being depleted; failing to restore these in a timely manner will result in high levels of exhaustion and a slower return to full fitness.